Back to blogAI agents

 Let's run three scenarios on the same agent, same per-tool compression rates, and watch the math invert.

-The downstream move: at the next Salesforce renewal, the company drops from 30 to 22 contracted seats (the humans who still need full CRM access for live opportunity work) and keeps Outreach at 22 seats too.
-AiSDR runs against a service-account license for the prospecting pipeline.
-Annual contracted spend drops by 8 × $200 × 12 = $19,200/year on top of the operational compression.
+The downstream move: at the next Outreach renewal, the pod drops from 30 to 22 contracted seats (the humans who still need cadence access for live, hand-built sequences) and trims Apollo + ZoomInfo seats in lockstep.
+AiSDR runs against a service-account license for the bulk-personalization pipeline.
+Annual contracted spend on this pod drops by 8 × $399 × 12 = ~$38K/year on top of the operational compression — meaningful inside the SDR pod, modest against the company's full $1M-$2M+ annual SaaS bill.

-Scenario B: the same company 18 months earlier, at 15 SDRs.
+Scenario B: the same enterprise 18 months earlier, at 15 SDRs in the pod.

 This is the messy middle.
 Steady-state positive, year-1 negative.
 The right call depends on whether the CFO can stomach a year-1 loss for a year-2-and-beyond gain.
 If the deployment lasts only one year (vendor pivot, M&A churn), it's a loss.
 If it lasts three, year 2 alone covers the year-1 hole.